sankalp7060/Basic-Games/README.md

-# HIGH-LEVEL & LOW-LEVEL TECHNICAL DESIGN SPECIFICATION
+# HIGH-LEVEL & LOW-LEVEL TECHNICAL ARCHITECTURE BLUEPRINT
 ## EShoppingZone Microservices E-Commerce Platform

 ---

 ## 1. High-Level Design (HLD)

-The High-Level Design of **EShoppingZone** models the platform's overall boundaries, subsystem relationships, architectural topologies, and system policies.
+The High-Level Design (HLD) describes the structural decomposition, subsystems, architectural topologies, security models, and resilience policies of the EShoppingZone platform.

 ### 1.1.
 System Context & Decomposition
-EShoppingZone is decomposed into decoupled, specialized domain clusters.
-Each cluster is stateless and manages its own business contexts:
+EShoppingZone is decomposed into decoupled, specialized domain microservices.
+Each service is stateless, isolated, and runs in its own process cluster:

 ```mermaid
 graph TD